 If your clinician determines that you didn’t display symptoms of ASD in childhood, but instead began experiencing symptoms as a teen or adult, you may be evaluated for other possible mental health or affective disorders.

-Because most autism diagnoses are made in children, it could be a challenge to find a provider who will diagnose adults.
+Because most autism diagnoses are made in children, it could be a challenge to find a healthcare professional who will diagnose adults.

 Getting diagnosed can help you gain a different perspective on your childhood.
 It can also help those around you to understand and empathize more with your unique characteristics.

-Better understanding the set of challenges you face can help you find new and inventive ways to work with or around those challenges.
-You can also work with your clinician and your family to seek treatments that may be right for you.
+A better understanding of your own situation can help you find new and inventive ways to work with your strengths and qualities.
+You can also work with your clinician and your loved ones to seek supports that may be right for you.

-Adults aren’t generally given the same treatments as children with ASD.
+Adults aren’t generally given the same support as children with ASD.
 Sometimes adults with ASD may be treated with cognitive, verbal, and applied behavioral therapy.
-More often, you’ll need to seek out specific treatments based on the challenges you’re experiencing (like anxiety, social isolation, relationship problems, or job difficulties).

 Some possibilities include:

-Many adults with autism have found support through online groups and forums, as well as by connecting in person with other adults on the autism spectrum.
+Many autistic adults have found support through online groups and forums, as well as by connecting in person with other adults on the autism spectrum.

-If you’re diagnosed with ASD, it’s possible to seek treatments that help improve your quality of life and outlook moving forward.
+If you’re diagnosed with ASD, it’s possible to seek support that helps improve your quality of life and outlook moving forward.
 While it’s not as common for adults to be diagnosed with ASD as children, more adults are asking to be evaluated for autism.